Click Here To Schedule A Consultation

 Clinical trials for Botox Injections

-Before its FDA approval for cosmetic use in 2002, there were clinical trials done to guarantee safety and efficacy of Botox.
+Before its FDA approval for cosmetic use in 2002, there were clinical trials done to guarantee the safety and efficacy of Botox.
 A study of over 405 patients with glabellar wrinkles, divided into an experimental group and a placebo group, showed that the injection of Botox was effective for temporarily smoothing out the frown lines for a more youthful appearance.
 Patients who were treated with Botox injections were satisfied with the outcomes of their treatment and noted a smoother complexion, whereas patients who were treated with placebo injections indicated that there was no difference in the appearance of their skin before and after having injections.
-Prior to the clinical trials that were performed for cosmetic use of Botox, the FDA approved Botox injections for treatment of the neurologic condition cervical dystonia.
-Cervical dystonia is a condition that causes contractions in the neck and shoulders.
-Healthcare professionals now use Botox to treat an array of conditions, including hyperhidrosis and blepharospasm.
+Before the clinical trials that were performed for the cosmetic use of Botox, the FDA approved Botox injections to treat the neurologic condition of cervical dystonia.
+Cervical dystonia is a medical condition that causes muscle spasms in the neck and shoulders.
+Healthcare providers now use Botox to treat an array of conditions, including hyperhidrosis and blepharospasm.
 To see full prescribing information for Botox injections, visit www.fda.gov or consult with the board-certified dermatologist who will be providing your injections.

-What is the Procedure of having Botox injected?
+What is the Procedure for having Botox injected?

 The patient comes into the NYC office of Dr. Michele Green for a cosmetic consultation.
-We will take several photographs of your face.
-Dr. Green will review both your medical and cosmetic history during your consultation, to see if you are a good candidate for Botox injections.
+We will take several photographs of your face to enhance the discussion and keep track of future progress.
+During your consultation, Dr. Green will review your medical and cosmetic history to see if you are a good candidate for Botox injections.
 She will ask you to make several facial expressions to see which areas are wrinkled and decide on the amount of Botox that needs to be injected and into which facial areas.
 The cost of Botox will be reviewed and will be based on both the amount of Botox and the desired treatment.
 Patients who are sensitive to needles will receive a topical numbing cream for 30 minutes before the Botox injections.
-While Botox is generally a painless procedure with no down time, there are patients who are sensitive to injections and we make every accommodation for them.
+While Botox is generally a painless procedure with no downtime, some patients are sensitive to injections, and we make every accommodation for them.

 How long does it take for Botox to work or for Botox to “kick in”?

-Botox injections take a few days to “kick in” and start to work, but the full effect of Botox treatment takes up to two weeks.
-Dr. Green brings recommends that all of her Botox patients return to her NYC, two weeks after their cosmetic injections, to make sure that their Botox treatments have been effective and that they have the best results.
+Botox injections take a few days to “kick in” and start to work, but the full effects of Botox treatment take up to two weeks.
+Dr. Green recommends that all of her Botox patients return to her two weeks after their cosmetic injections to make sure that their Botox treatments have been effective and that they have the best results.

 What do you do to prevent bruising?

-Botox injections are not a painful procedure.
+Botox injections are not painful.
 However, some patients feel some discomfort from any needles or injections.
 If this is the case, we suggest applying a topical numbing cream to the treatment area for one hour before your Botox injections.
+Icepacks are applied to the treatment area immediately after Botox injections to minimize potential swelling and tenderness.

 IMAGE57 25 34 year old man treated with botox MGwatermark